syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/how-to/signature-date.md

 # How to add the date to the signature text

-To add a date with the signature text in Syncfusion PDF Viewer, use the `retrieveFormFields()` method.
+To add a date with the signature text in Syncfusion PDF Viewer, use the `updateFormFieldsValue()` method.
 Add a signature field to a PDF document and get the signature field in a PDF using the `retrieveFormFields()` method and store it in a variable.
 Modify the value of the signature field and get the current date.
 Use the `Date()` method to get the current date and format it as desired.

 Update the signature field in a PDF using the `updateFormFieldsValue()` method and pass the modified signature field as a parameter.